efeefe/is/pages/concepts/blog-efeefe.md

 ## Design Concepts

-The concept ideas shown here are responses to issues and insights identified while exploring the idea of *waste avoidance* in cities and towns, and how those kinds of initiatives are largely absent from smart city projects.
-Each one connects differently to the four target groups.
+The concept ideas shown here are responses to issues and insights identified while exploring the idea of waste avoidance in cities and towns, and how initiatives under that perspective are usually absent from smart city projects.
+Each concept connects differently to at least one of the four target groups.

 ![Target groups](targeting.png)